Seahawks will have Devon Witherspoon vs. Lions but not starting tackles

 “I’m glad these guys are going to answer the call,’’ Carroll said.
 “They know what they are doing.’’

-As for Witherspoon, he practiced fully all week and was not listed on the game status report, meaning he is cleared to play after having missed all three preseason games and the Rams game with a hamstring injury.
+As for Witherspoon, he practiced fully all week and was not listed on the game-status report, meaning he is cleared to play after having missed all three preseason games and the Rams game with a hamstring injury.

-Witherspoon was playing mostly nickel before he was injured, but he has been getting snaps at left cornerback and could see time there Sunday, as well.
+Witherspoon was playing mostly nickel before he was injured, but he has been getting snaps at left cornerback and could see time there Sunday.
 Carroll was predictably vague when asked where Witherspoon might play.

 As for Adams, he worked on a limited basis all week, his first on-field action since suffering a torn quad muscle last Sept.
 12 against Denver.
 As expected, he was ruled out for the Lions game as Carroll had said earlier the plan for this week was just to get the process started.